dsu-arl/pace-python-dojo/input-and-output/format-print/DESCRIPTION.md

 Name is defined as The Rizzler
 ```

 This is rather straightforward, but can become messy quickly if printing multiple variables and messages.
 The other way we could accomplish this is by using a **format string**.
-This requires some different pieces: the variable place holders `{}`, the `.format()` function call, and the variables to be printed.
+This requires some different pieces: the variable placeholders `{}`, the `.format()` function call, and the variables to be printed.
 Each placeholder `{}` is where a value will be printed.
 The order of your variables matters here - the first variable will print where the first placeholder is in your string.

 If we put it all together, we can create some interactive prints.
 Using variables we defined previously, let's build out a format string:
 ```python